-- 6.2.
-The board appoints the chief executive officer.
-The human resources and remuneration committee prepares the conditions of his/her contract for recommendation to the board, taking into account the remuneration policy of the company adopted by the general meeting of the company. - 6.3.
-The responsibility of the chief executive officer is to run the business and implement the policies and strategies adopted by the board.
-He/she is accountable to the board for the execution of the risk management and control process. - 6.4.
-All board authority conferred on management is delegated through the chief executive officer, in line with the approved levels of authority for the group.
-The chief executive officer is required to act within the levels of authority delegated to him/her by the board. - 6.5.
-The board, in conjunction with the chief executive officer, agrees about actions required to achieve company goals.
-This will usually take the form of the approved annual business plan and budget for the group. - 6.6.
-Decisions by the board as a body are binding on the chief executive officer.
-The chief executive officer reports to the board on the achievement of company goals. - 6.7.
-The chief executive officer will require the approval of the chair before taking up directorships outside of the group. - 6.8.
-The functions and responsibilities of the chief executive officer include: - 6.8.1.
-Developing the company's strategy for consideration, determination and approval by the board. - 6.8.2.
-Developing and recommending to the board yearly business plans and budgets that support the company's long-term strategy. - 6.8.3.
-Monitoring and reporting to the board about the performance of the company. - 6.8.4.
-Establishing an organisational structure for the company, which is necessary to enable execution of its strategic planning. - 6.8.5.
-Recommending/appointing the executive team and ensuring proper succession planning and performance appraisals take place. - 6.8.6.
-Ensuring that the company complies with relevant laws, corporate governance principles, business ethics and appropriate best practice and, if not, that the failure to do so is justifiably explained.
+- 6.1 The board executes the company's governance functions through the chief executive officer. - 6.2 The board appoints the chief executive officer.
+The human resources and remuneration committee prepares the conditions of his/her contract for recommendation to the board, taking into account the remuneration policy of the company adopted by the general meeting of the company. - 6.3 The responsibility of the chief executive officer is to run the business and implement the policies and strategies adopted by the board.
+He/she is accountable to the board for the execution of the risk management and control process.

-The chief executive officer is assisted by the chief executive officers of the company's subsidiaries in performing his duties and discharging his responsibilities.
+- 6.4 All board authority conferred on management is delegated through the chief executive officer, in line with the approved levels of authority for the group.
+The chief executive officer is required to act within the levels of authority delegated to him/her by the board. - 6.5 The board, in conjunction with the chief executive officer, agrees about actions required to achieve company goals.
+This will usually take the form of the approved annual business plan and budget for the group. - 6.6 Decisions by the board as a body are binding on the chief executive officer.
+The chief executive officer reports to the board on the achievement of company goals. - 6.7 The chief executive officer will require the approval of the chair before taking up directorships outside of the group. - 6.8 The functions and responsibilities of the chief executive officer include: - Developing the company's strategy for consideration, determination and approval by the board. - Developing and recommending to the board yearly business plans and budgets that support the company's long-term strategy. - Monitoring and reporting to the board about the performance of the company. - Establishing an organisational structure for the company, which is necessary to enable execution of its strategic planning. - Recommending for approval by the human resources and remuneration committee the executive team and ensuring proper succession planning and performance appraisals take place. - Ensuring that the company complies with relevant laws, corporate governance principles, business ethics and appropriate best practice and, if not, that the failure to do so is justifiably explained. - 6.9 The chief executive officer is assisted by the chief executives officer of the company's subsidiaries in performing his/her duties and discharging his/her responsibilities.